missionpinball/mpf-docs/install/windows.rst

 Running MPF
 -----------

-Starting with MPF 0.30, you run MPF by running the "mpf" command directly. (e .g. you do not have to run "python" from the command prompt).
+Starting with MPF 0.30, you run MPF by running the "mpf" command directly from within your machine folder. (e.g. you do not have to run "python" from the command prompt).
 For example, to launch both the MPF game engine and the media controller, you simply run:

 ::